mangrove-lang/mangrove-vscode/CONTRIBUTING.md

 ## Contributing

-Contributions to this project are done under the BSD-3-Clause.
+Contributions to this project are done under the [BSD 3-Clause license](https://github.com/mangrove-lang/mangrove-vscode/blob/main/LICENSE).
 Please use this license for any new files and mark that file with a SPDX license notice at the top of the file as in:

 ```ts
 // SPDX-License-Identifier: BSD-3-Clause
 ```

-Where this is missing from the top of a file please add it in its own commit.
+Whenever this is missing from the file header (at the top of the file), please add the line in its own commit.

 ## Development and Testing